House Edge

 Tracking does not predict the next outcome, but it can reveal player behavior.
 Record session start, bankroll, stake, feature buy decisions, stop points and ending balance.
 Add one note about emotional state.
 The useful pattern is not whether the game is hot or cold.
 The useful pattern is whether the player raises stakes after losses, ignores time limits, re-deposits after a stop point or buys features after frustration.

-This record makes strategy honest.
-If the same mistake repeats, the issue is not the math sheet.
-The issue is the session design.
-Lower stakes, shorter sessions and demo-only days may solve more than a new betting pattern ever could. slot99999 presents strategy as player management because that is the only part the player controls.
+The Mental II session record makes strategy honest.
+If the same mistake repeats, the issue is not the math sheet; the issue is the session design.
+Lower stakes, shorter sessions and demo-only days may solve more than a new betting pattern ever could. slot99999 presents strategy as player management because player behavior is the only part the player controls.

 When the session feels personal, pause.
 The game has no memory of the rent, the previous deposit or the last near miss.
 That statement sounds cold because the math is cold.
 A good strategy keeps the human side warm by protecting time, money and attention from a system that is built to keep spinning.